 I have much respect for the visionaries, whose legendary status does not define me as yet.
 I have much love for the arts and individual artistic expression, but I believe it is possible to push the envelope too far.
 And Rod Serling flung said envelope, way over the cliff in his creation of The Twilight Zone episode It’s a Good Life.
 Forced to smile at all times, in the face of death, destruction, and the systematic elimination of all mankind.
 It did not matter if your loved ones were disintegrated or your emotions were overwhelmed, stop smiling even for a minute, and a little boy would make you disappear.
 With no silver lining or message to be learned, and the perversion of smiling in the face of unspeakable things, was not entertaining and was the one performance I wish I had missed.
 Smiles should be untouchable after all.

 Keith aka Fiyaman (Montgomery) would win the fight for his life but would not emerge unscathed.
-The lack of oxygen to his young brain, during the moments he did not breathe, would cause a speech impediment and a learning disability, he would carry for the rest of his life.
+The lack of oxygen to his young brain, during the moments he did not breathe, would cause a speech impediment and a learning disability, that would remain with him for the rest of his life.
 During elementary school, when young children can be so cruel, his difficult speech made him a target for childhood bullies.
 But one day he would stand up for himself, and would force his bully to stand down and from that day forth – with the support of his family – he would find a way to live a purpose driven life.
 He spoke slower, and concentrated on the pronunciation of his words.
 He would study longer, forcing his brain to catch up with stealth.
-A lover of literature, who dabbles in the visual arts, but at the young age of 26, he has found his calling in the recording arts.
+A lover of literature, who dabbles in the visual arts, but at the young age of 26, he found his calling in the recording arts.
 A talented and creative producer, he imagines rhythmic sounds and lays down the tracks that will one day become songs.
 It is his music that is heard in My Heart, The Neighborhood’s first original song.
 And it is in his music, where he finds the most joy, only eclipsed by the joy he feels in, “Making other people smile.”

 As we go through the day, let us offer a smile as our first reaction to a friend, a family member or coworker who is having a bad day.
 Let us smile at the homeless family we pass on the street, allowing dignity and humility to rain down as peace.
 Perhaps today is the day that we need a smile, to calm the anger or bitterness or rage of our emotions, instilling an inner peace, if only for today.
 And if all else fails, look in the mirror or close your eyes, and find a reason to smile.